WalletScrutiny/WalletScrutinyCom/_hardware/helenix.entrust.nshield.hsmwallet.md

 >
 > The hardware core of the HSM Wallet is the Entrust nShield HSM, FIPS 140-2 Level 3 certified general purpose HSM, which provides features essential for establishing a high level of security - the user's private keys are generated inside the HSM and all operations regarding them are executed in a tamper-proof HSM environment.

 The devices in the picture are the different HSM form factors presented for the nShield product family.
-Previously of nCipher, it was then [acquired by Entrust Datacard in 2019](https://www.cambridgeindependent.co.uk/business/ncipher-acquisition-completed-by-entrust-datacard-9073019/).
+Previously of Thales-nCipher, it was then [acquired by Entrust Datacard in 2019](https://www.cambridgeindependent.co.uk/business/ncipher-acquisition-completed-by-entrust-datacard-9073019/).
 A [PDF brochure](https://go.ncipher.com/rs/104-QOX-775/images/nCipher_nShield_Family_Brochure.pdf) is still available online depicting these devices with the nCipher logo.

 These were previously marketed as general-purpose HSMs: